Airtable Document Generation: Automate PDFs & Invoices

 How to Set Up Airtable Document Generation with TypeFlow

-• Connecting your Airtable account.
+• Connect your Airtable account.

-• Build your template
+• Build your template.

-• Mapping your fields to template variables.
+• Map your fields to template variables.

-• Configuring when documents should generate.
+• Configure when documents should generate.

 Step 1: Connect Your Airtable Base to TypeFlow